Teenaelza/scheduler/README.md

 ## Running Scheduler API server

+- Both servers run concurrently.
+Requests are proxied from the Webpack development server to the API server.
-Download and install scheduler-api following the instructions on its repo.
+- Download and install scheduler-api following the instructions on its repo.
   From scheduler-api

 ```sh
 npm start